myragmayn/Latin-101/composition1.md

 Prometheus ignem dei cepit.
-(is dei fine to be singular?) and genitive
+(is dei fine to be singular?)

+Prometheus

+ignem

+homini

+imperfect active? was he continuously giving the fire to mankind?